 - Implications for Schools

-Generally, it should take about two hours to read and view the videos for each of the units (assuming you go through it in a linear fashion).
-Completing the course as a professional development workshop or for credits (or doing the additional work on your own) requires completing several assignments and readings between units.
-Each unit has up to six assignments and several readings which the facilitator can choose from.
+Generally, it should take about two hours to read and view the videos for each of the units.
+Completing the course as a professional development workshop or for credits requires completing several assignments and readings between units.
+Each unit has up to six assignments and several readings that the facilitator can choose from.
 Each reading or assignment may take an additional hour to complete.

 No registration is required to access the course and it can be completed for no charge.
 However, to receive graduate credit or continuing education credits through Colorado State University for a fee.
 To learn how to register, select Graduate Credits or Continuing Education Credits from the pull down list under Professional Development in the main site menu.